Group meeting in work setting

 Knowledge and understanding of research methods is assessed via a critical literature review in year one and by the submission of a research proposal in year two, which may then form the basis for the research project and final thesis of 40,000 words.

-Students are required to carry out a minimum of four consultancy assignments throughout the first two years of the programme, in which they will either work alone or, where appropriate (and where the student has a primary role), as part of a team.
+You must carry out a minimum of six consultancy assignments, or projects undertaken as a leader using consultancy skills, throughout the first two years of the programme, in which you will either work alone or, where appropriate (and where you have a primary role), as part of a team.

 Three of these assignments are written up as detailed case studies and are assessed on the basis of application of an ethical and client centred systems psychodynamic approach, understanding of organisational function and self-reflective capacity.